“The key to having a healthy life is having a healthy mind.” – Richard Davidson

 Guilt and Shame

-Related to the pressure of leading a healthy lifestyle is guilt and shame.
-These emotions often come from pressure – but pressure of a different sort.
+Related to the pressure of leading a healthy lifestyle are guilt and shame.
+These emotions often come from pressure – but the pressure of a different sort.
 This pressure –unlike what was mentioned previously, where the pressure comes from others – is self-inflicted pressure.

 Define What “Healthy” Means to YOU

 Living a healthy lifestyle can help reduce stress and can help one live a happy, productive life.
-However, there are times where leading a healthy lifestyle can also lead to stress.
-This stress can come from pressure, guilt or shame when one does not make healthy choices, and lacking options to live healthy.
+However, there are times when leading a healthy lifestyle can also lead to stress.
+This stress can come from pressure, guilt, or shame when one does not make healthy choices, and lacks options to live healthily.

 In today’s society, it can be difficult to live a healthy life consistently without making unhealthy choices from time to time.
 In these times it is important to have ways to combat the possible guilt and stress that can accompany these choices.
 It is important to have ways to combat the pressures that can come with being healthy and to be kind to oneself when one breaks from being healthy at times.